665 Indiana State University Naming

 665.11 Naming Policy Administration.

-A University Naming Committee, appointed by the President and chaired by the Vice President of University Advancement, will review, upon the President’s request, a proposed naming opportunity, applicable criteria and policies, and then make a recommendation to the President.
+A University Naming Committee, appointed by the President, chaired by the Vice President of University Advancement and CEO of the ISU Foundation Vice President of Academic Affairs and Provost and Vice President of Finance and Administration will review a proposed naming opportunity, applicable criteria and policies, and then make a recommendation to the President.

 Policy Administrator:Division of Advancement